Zolianul/GameOfLife2/README.md

 1. **Resource Conflicts**:
    - Cells may compete for the same food unit.
 This requires synchronization to prevent multiple cells from accessing the same resource simultaneously.

-2. **Reproduction Conflicts**:
+2. **Reproduction/Death Conflicts**:
-   - Multiple cells may attempt to reproduce at the same time.
-This requires synchronization to ensure safe reproduction.
+   - Multiple cells may attempt to reproduce/die at the same time.

-3. **Population Changes**:
-   - Cells may be born or die dynamically.
-Managing the population list requires thread-safe data structures.

 ## Proposed Java Architecture